bthnbstrk/Swift/README.md

 # Swift

-# Hello this is a basic calculator. <br>
+ [Hello this is a basic calculator. ]

- This calculator can be sum,minus,dived,multpily and modular arithmetic.
+ [This calculator can be sum,minus,dived,multpily and modular arithmetic.]